Arghun-dev/micro-frontends-complete-guide/README.md

 3. ProducsList code deployed at https://my-app.com/productslist.js
 4. User navigates to my-app.com, Container app is loaded
 5. Container app fetches productslist.js and executes it

+**Pros**
+1. ProductsList can be deployed independently at any time
+2. Different versions of ProductsList can be deployed and Container can decide which one to use

+**Cons**
+1. Tooling + setup is far more complicated

+In this course we will focus on `Run-Time` integration using `Webpack Module Federation`